Choollol/Choollol/README.md

 ## A Brief Introduction

-I'm Christopher Sun, a computer science major at UC Irvine!
+Hi, I'm Christopher Sun, a computer science major at UC Irvine!
 I work on a variety of projects, including video games and web-development projects.

 More details can be found in my [portfolio website!](https://choollol.github.io/portfolio-website/)